cogstat/cogstat_website/best_practices_symposium/index.md

 ---
 ## Second Best Practices in Data Analysis and Statistics Symposium

-(It is the second symposium, not the second best solutions.)
+(It is the second symposium, not the second best solution.)

 ### About the symposium